Prompt Tuning on Graph-augmented Low-resource Text Classification: Proposed Approach:

 During pre-training as shown in Fig.~\ref{fig:framework}(a), we learn a dual-modal embedding space by jointly training a text encoder and graph encoder in a self-supervised fashion, since a document also exists as a node on the graph.
 More specifically, we use a transformer-based text encoder and a GNN-based graph encoder.
 The transformer takes the text on each node (\ie, document) as the input, and outputs a text embedding vector $\vec{t}_{i}$ for node $v_i$.
 On the other hand, the GNN takes the graph and node features as input, and generates a node embedding vector $\vec{z}_i$ for node $v_i$.
 Subsequently, in the dual-modal embedding space, we align the text and graph representations on the same or related nodes through three contrastive strategies based on different types of interaction on the graph.

-In downstream testing, we employ prompting on our jointly pre-trained graph-text model for zero- or few-shot classification.
-For zero-shot classification, we use handcrafted discrete prompts (Fig.~\ref{fig:zero-shot}) together with the label text.
+In downstream testing, we use handcrafted discrete prompts (Fig.~\ref{fig:zero-shot}) together with the label text for zero-shot classification.
 For few-shot classification, we use continuous prompts to pad the label text (Fig.~\ref{fig:framework}(b)).
-While continuous prompts are effective for a set of \emph{base classes} with some labeled data, they cannot generalize beyond the base classes to wider unseen classes that do not have any labeled data.
-Hence, we explore conditional prompt tuning and propose \model$^*$, which extends our approach by conditioning the continuous prompts on each instance to enhance their generalization to unseen classes.